 CCTV in Slaughterhouses

-This month Michael Gove, the Secretary of State for Environment, Food and Rural Affairs has announced that CCTV will now be compulsory in all slaughterhouses in England.
-Whilst I believe that this is fantastic news for animal welfare and a positive step in the right direction, it doesn't stop huge quantities of meat coming into the UK from elsewhere where welfare standards are not so high.
+The environment secretary, Michael Gove, has announced that CCTV will now be compulsory in all slaughterhouses in England.
+This is fantastic news for animal welfare campaigners and can only be a positive step in ensuring that we remain at the top of the list when it comes to animal welfare standards worldwide.

 Unfortunately it has become apparent to me that the bigger the operation, the more likely animal abuse is to take place.
 In a small, family run slaughterhouse where minimal numbers of animals are being dispatched each day, it is much easier to keep an eye on operations and retain good practices.
 Each animal that is brought in will belong to Farmer X, or Farmer Y, with whom the abattoir owners have a relationship.
 Small-scale farmers with a love and respect for their animals will want to ensure that this good treatment continues right up until the end.
 Small-scale abattoirs will be aware of this, along with the knowledge that the farmer's livelihood heavily depends on these animals.

 When it comes to a large abattoir, it's possible to comprehend how people cease to see these animals as living beings, and start treating them as mere objects for our consumable end products.
 They're churning through animals at a vast rate and pace, and the option to see them as living beings disappears.
 This is no justification for the mistreatment of animals, but it goes some way to understanding how it could occur.